Product Care - Originals

 DISPLAYING YOUR ARTWORK

-Hanging: All my canvases are pre-wired and arrive ready to hang.
-To help keep your painting level, I recommend hanging your painting from a pair of Ook picture hanging hooks spaced apart on the wall.
-You can also use a small ball of museum wax (or wall putty, it is sometimes called) at the corners to keep your painting firmly fixed in place on the wall. http://picturehangers.ooks.com/category/conventional-picture-hangers
+Hanging: All my canvases are wired and arrive ready to hang.
+To help keep your painting level, I recommend hanging your painting from two Ook picture hanging hooks spaced apart on the wall (unless it’s a petite painting).
+You can also use a small ball of Alcolin museum putty (best brand!) at the corners to keep your painting firmly fixed in place on the wall.

 Getting the Most out of Lighting: Your painting will look different depending on the changing quality of the surrounding light.
 Natural ambient light will create a nice feel for your painting during daylight hours, the colors subtly changing as the sun rises and sets throughout the day.
 At night, however, you will be fully reliant on artificial light to illuminate your artwork.
 Have you ever noticed how great paintings look in a gallery setting?
 Art galleries use warm or cool-toned spot lighting to accentuate the colors in the painting, and they usually intensify the light on the painting’s center of attention.